.png)

 1. Driving down insurance rates

 Over the last decade, per-mile insurance premium costs for commercial motor carriers have increased by almost 50%.
-Fleet telematics increase visibility into elements like driver habits and compliance requirements, making it easier for fleets to improve CSA scores, and avoid costly accidents and insurance rate hikes.
+Commercial fleet telematics increases visibility into elements like driver habits and compliance requirements, making it easier for fleets to improve CSA scores and avoid costly accidents and insurance rate hikes.
 Real-time driver coaching and faster post-incident review help managers improve driver performance, while smart cameras and AI-powered video tools help protect fleets in the case of lawsuits.

 2. Responding to regulation complexity